JingshanDu/QuenchTemperatureProfile/README.md

 The resulting plot shows two curves: (1) plate temperature (assuming this is uniform across the plate), and (2) surface flow temperature (defined as the average of the plate and gas temperature).

+## Literature Reference

+This code was developed for and used in the following publication:

+Intermetallic Nanocrystal Discovery Through Modulation of Atom Stacking Hierarchy.
+Jingshan S. Du, Vinayak P. Dravid, Chad A. Mirkin.
+_ACS Nano_ **2022**, in press. [[DOI:10.1021/acsnano.2c08038](https://doi.org/10.1021/acsnano.2c08038)]

+Please cite the paper above if you use this code in a publication.

 ## Notes

 1. Heat transfer rates through different mechanisms are added up